oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
     5. Check that the `_sd_alg` claim value is understood and the hash algorithm is deemed secure.
  4. Process the Disclosures and `_sd` keys in the SD-JWT as follows:
+    1. Create a copy of the SD-JWT payload, if required for further processing.
-    1. For each Disclosure provided:
+    2. For each Disclosure provided:
        1. Calculate the digest over the base64url-encoded string as described in (#hashing_disclosures).
-    2. Find all `_sd` keys in the SD-JWT payload.
+    3. Find all `_sd` keys in the SD-JWT payload.
 For each such key perform the following steps (*):
        1. If the key does not refer to an array, the Verifier MUST reject the Presentation.
        2. Otherwise, process each entry in the `_sd` array as follows:
           1. Compare the value with the digests calculated previously and find the matching Disclosure.
 If no such Disclosure can be found, the digest MUST be ignored.